-A purchase order (PO) is an official document that buyers send to sellers to document the sale of products and services to be delivered at a late date.
+A purchase order (PO) is a legal document that buyers send to sellers to document the sale of products and services to be delivered at a late date.

-Each PO has its own unique number, known as the purchase order number, to assist both buyer and seller in tracking delivery and payment.
+Each PO has its own unique number, known as the purchase order number, to assist both buyer and seller in tracking delivery and payment of each purchase request.
+There are various types of purchase orders, the most common are standard purchase orders and blanket purchase orders.
+Standard purchase orders cover a specific purchase with no recurrence.
 Blanket purchase orders are used to commit buyers to purchase products or services on an ongoing basis until a certain threshold is reached.

-For larger organizations, the purchase order is the second step in the purchasing process.
+For larger organizations, the purchase order is the second step in the purchase order process.
 For people outside of the purchasing department who need something for the business – whether it is something as simple as office supplies or break room supplies – or the IT department needing more servers, the process can begin with a purchase order request, also known as a purchase requisition.
-This is a document similar to the purchase order that outlines what should be purchased, how many, where the purchase should come from, and so on.
+The purchase requisition form is a document similar to the purchase order that outlines what should be purchased, how many, where the purchase should come from, and so on.

 The purchase requisition gets sent to the necessary staff member for approval.
 If it’s not approved, the approver can provide a reason why it was declined and request edits before approval goes through.
 Once approved, the purchase requisition coverts to a purchase order and goes to the vendor for approval and processing.